wangwillson1/shopify-fall-2021-challenge/README.md

-# Shopify Fall 2021 Challenge
+# Image Repository
-Welcome to my image repository for the Shopify Fall 2021 challenge!
+Welcome to my image repository

 ## Setting up the Project
 The project contains two folders, the app and client.
 The app consists of an API made with Express/Node and the client was made with React.
 Navigate to the README in each of the folders to set up and run those projects.